OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/indepvarcomp.rst

 Independent variables are defined via the *IndepVarComp* class.
 The *IndepVarComp* class is instantiated directly (without defining a subclass).
-The name, initial value, and other options of the independent variable(s) to be declared can be either passed in during instantiation and declared via the :code:`add_output` method.
+The name, initial value, and other options of the independent variable(s) to be declared can be either passed in during instantiation, or declared via the :code:`add_output` method.

 Method Signature
 ----------------